craigulliott/dsl_compose/README.md

       # You can also add optional arguments to your DSL methods.
 All optional
       # arguments must be added after required ones.
 An error will be raised if
       # you define a required argument after an optional one.
+Optional arguments can
+      # have an default value, if a default is not provided then nil will be assumed.
-      optional :optional_argument, :integer do
+      optional :optional_argument, :integer, default: 123 do
         description "A description of an optional argument"

         # You can add validation to your arguments.
 A full list is provided later in this document